 Why should you buy this: You want a monitor with the sensibility and size of a small luxury yacht.

 Who’s it for: Gamers, professionals, and everyone in between.

 First and foremost, this monitor is a striking piece of hardware.
-The design is understated, effortless and professional, and gets out of the way to let its best feature shine: that massive curved display.
-The frame and stand all seem to melt away when you’re sitting in front of this monitor.
+The design is understated, effortless and professional.
+The frame and stand all seem to melt away when you’re seated before that massive curved display.
 Colors saturate your vision from all angles, and the monitor is all-encompassing.